Is Jared Goff Tough Enough to Be the King of Hollywood?

 Which isn't what the Rams mortgaged their future to acquire.
 One reason they coughed up a first, two seconds and a third-round draft pick in 2016 and a first and a third in 2017 was Goff's ability to hang in the pocket for that extra split-second, wait for a receiver to make a cut and whistle a bullet on the money before getting drilled.
 That's what led to a 39-4 record in high school and a string of records at Cal.

 As a rookie, he appeared damaged.
 Different.
-Whether Goff can recapture this poise, his best quality, may answer whether he takes L.A.
+Whether Goff can recapture this poise, his best quality, may answer whether he takes L.A. or not.
 Sacked a combined 433 times, David Carr and Tim Couch eroded into shells of themselves.

 This NFC scout looks at Goff and sees a similar demise brewing.
 He also sees a striking lack of presence, of that desirable mold we've all come to expect from a quarterback.
 He interpreted Goff's attitude as being "too cool for school," adding that he appeared "completely rattled" when news of his nine-inch hands went viral at the NFL combine.